 If possible at the beginning of his/her term the Officials Chair should appoint interested parties to the following positions as needed:

-A. MS Certification Exam Coordinator

-MS Certification Exam Coordinator is responsible for distributing the appropriate and current USA Swimming Officials Examination(s) to applicants for certification as an MS Official, collecting and grading the exams and forwarding the results and names of successful examinees to the appropriate individual, e.g. Apprenticeship Coordinator, Officials Chair, etc.

-B. MS Apprenticeship Coordinator
+A MS Apprenticeship Coordinator

 oversees the assignment of apprentices to appropriate meets during the short and long course seasons to assure that candidates are properly trained for certification.
 The Apprentice Coordinator is responsible for forwarding post meet evaluations to the Officials Chair so as to track the participation and performances of apprentices.

-C. MS Clinic Coordinator
+B MS Clinic Coordinator

 is responsible for (a) scheduling MS Officials Training Clinics and arranging for speakers and moderators at these clinics (b) tracking participation by Officials at these clinics and reporting this to the Officials Chair and (c) scheduling and conducting any other clinic or training exercise deemed appropriate by the Officials Committee.

-D. National Certification Coordinator
+C National Certification Coordinator

 is responsible for assuring that MS LSC certified officials can properly qualify for National (Regional) Certification and National Championship Certification per USA Swimming guidelines.
 The National Certification Coordinator shall keep informed of and communicate to MS certified officials all USA Swimming rules, procedures, forms and other relevant information which allows a MS LSC certified official the opportunity to qualify and officiate at USA Swimming National Championship Meets or any meet above the level of MS State Championship Meets.

-E. Recruit Coordinator
+D Recruit Coordinator

 is responsible for developing programs and methods designed to recruit apprentice and other officials in an effort to fashion the best development at all levels of officiating from new officials through Meet Referee.

-F. Official mentor
+E Official mentor

 is a currently certified MS Official and is responsible to act as a mentor to a specific official.
 The mentor shall strive to teach the official all aspects of swim meet officiating that the mentor is currently certified in an effort to fashion the best development and training at all levels of officiating from apprentice officials through Meet Referee.

-G. Officials Chair Nomination Chair
+F Officials Chair Nomination Chair

 is responsible for seeking nominations for the position of Officials Chair during election years as outlined above in this document